Syrians in war-torn Douma break Ramadan fast amid rubble

 Hundreds of people sat down to eat at long banquet tables draped in red cloth and covered in an array of food -- a rare moment of joy amid rubble.

-The scene offered a staggering contrast: People served rice as bombed-out buildings loomed just feet away, drone footage shows.
+The scene offered a staggering contrast: people served rice as bombed-out buildings loomed just feet away, drone footage shows.

 The iftar meal, eaten after sunset, was organized by the Adaleh Foundation, a Syrian humanitarian organization established in 2012 to provide aid to people living in Eastern Ghouta, a rebel-held stronghold outside the capital, Damascus.